ethgas-developer/ethgas-preconf-commit-boost-module/README.md

     * mount the correct validator keystore directories from the host machine to the container `/keys` and `/secrets` directory

 ## Start the Signer module
-* For registration of non-DVT validators, run `docker compose -f docker-compose.yml up cb_signer`
+* For registration of non-DVT validators, run `docker compose -f docker-compose.yml up cb_signer`.
+For DVT validators or remote signer, you don't need to run this module
     * if your signer starts successfully, you should see the log similar to `INFO Starting signing service version="0.8.0" commit_hash="f51f5bd61831fde943057b29ffd6e26e7eb23765" modules=["ETHGAS_COMMIT"] endpoint=0.0.0.0:20000 loaded_consensus=100 loaded_proxies=0` where `loaded_consensus` indicates the total number of loaded keys

 ## Start the ETHGas Commit module